-WHO IS THE ORGANIZING COMMITTEE?
+WHO WAS THE ORGANIZING COMMITTEE?

 Dr. Rodge Glass, Reader in Creative Writing, Edge Hill University

-Sorcha Dallas, Alasdair Gray’s Art Agent
+Sorcha Dallas, of the Alasdair Gray’s Archive

 Prof. Marie-Odile Hedon, Professeur de Litterature Britannique Contemporaine, Aix-Marsielle Universite, France